Coronavirus COVID-19 Information

 - Occasionally, fecal contamination.

-You can help protect yourself and others from transmission of the coronavirus using the following measures:
+You can help protect yourself and others from the transmission of the coronavirus using the following measures:

 - Cover any coughs or sneezes with your elbow, do not use your hands!